richardthorp/rodeo/README.md

 * **/added_recipes** displays all recipes that the user has uploaded to the website.
 As such, each recipe card presented on this page has an 'edit' button that links to **/edit_recipe** and a 'delete' button which triggers a modal asking if the user is sure they wish to delete the recipe.
 This page is also only accessible to logged-in users.

-Each of the pages presents to the user 9 recipe cards at a time, with 9 x 1 card rows on screens of up 768px wide, 2 x 2 cards rows up to 992px wide and 3 x 3 card rows for any larger screens.
+Each of the pages presents to the user 12 recipe cards at a time, with 12 x 1 card rows on screens of up 768px wide, 6 x 2 cards rows up to 992px wide, 4 x 3 card rows up to 1800px wide and 3 x 4 card rows on anything larger.
 This ensures the information on the recipe cards is clear and well laid out irrespective of the user's device.

-The pages are all headed by a search and filter section.
-Within this section, users can use a text input field to search for keywords within either the recipe names or ingredients.
-Alongside this search input are options to filter the recipes by type ('Meat', 'Vegetarian' and 'Vegan') and to further filter by options such as 'Quick', 'Healthy' and 'Gluton Free'.
-The search and filter results will only return the relevant recipes from within the remit of that particular page (ie. a search on **/my_recipes** will only return recipes that the user has added to their favourites and that meet the terms of the search).
+These pages are all headed by a search and filter section.
+Within this section, a text input can be used to search for keywords within either the recipe names or ingredients.
+Alongside this text input is a 'VIEW FILTERS' button which triggers a modal that displays options to filter the recipes by type ('Meat', 'Vegetarian' and 'Vegan') and to further filter by options such as 'Quick', 'Healthy' and 'Gluton Free'.
+This search and filter functionality will only return the relevant recipes from within the remit of that particular page (ie. a search on **/my_recipes** will only return recipes that the user has added to their favourites and that meet the terms of the search).
 If no results are returned from the search, the user is presented with text that states "NO RECIPES FOUND!
 Please adjust your search term or filters and try again." a well as a button to reset the page and clear the search terms.

 ![The text displayed if no search results are found](static/images/readme-images/no-results.jpg 'The text displayed if no search results are found')

 Just below the search and filter section, if there are recipes to be displayed, there are links to control whether to sort the recipes by average rating - with the highest rated recipes first, or with the newest recipes displayed first.
-The default is for the highest recipes to be displayed first.
+The default is for the highest rated recipes to be displayed first.

-If there are more than 9 recipes returned from a search, or that fall within that page's remit (such as the user adding more than 9 recipes and viewing **/added_recipes**), pagination links are made available to move through the recipes 9 cards at a time.
+If there are more than 12 recipes returned from a search, or that fall within that page's remit (such as the user adding more than 12 recipes and viewing **/added_recipes**), pagination links are made available to move through the recipes 12 cards at a time.
 If the user is on the first or last page of results, this is signified by the pagination link becoming greyed out and the cursor no longer becoming a 'pointer' when hovered over the link.

 ![Pagination links on the first page of results](static/images/readme-images/pagination-links.jpg 'Pagination links on the first page of results')